HMS Amaranthus (K17): Design and construction

 The Flower-class arose as a result of the Royal Navy's realisation in the late 1930s that it had a shortage of escort vessels, particularly coastal escorts for use on the East coast of Britain, as the likelihood of war with Germany increased.
 To meet this urgent requirement, a design developed based on the whale-catcher Southern Pride - this design was much more capable than Naval trawlers, but cheaper and quicker to build than the Hunt-class destroyers or Kingfisher-class sloops that were alternatives for the coastal escort role.

-The early Flowers, such as Amerantus were 205 ft 0 in long overall, 196 ft 0 in at the waterline and 190 ft 0 in between perpendiculars.
+The early Flowers, such as Amaranthus were 205 ft 0 in long overall, 196 ft 0 in at the waterline and 190 ft 0 in between perpendiculars.
 Beam was 33 ft 0 in and draught was 14 ft 10 in aft.
 Displacement was about 940 LT standard and 1170 LT full load.
 Two Admiralty Three-drum water tube boilers fed steam to a Vertical Triple Expansion Engine rated at 2750 ihp which drove a single propeller shaft.
 This gave a speed of 16 kn.
 200 tons of oil were carried, giving a range of 4000 nmi at 12 kn.

 Design armament was a single BL 4-inch Mk IX naval gun forward and a single 2-pounder "pom-pom" anti-aircraft cannon aft, although the pom-poms were not available until 1941, so early ships were completed with improvised close-range anti aircraft armament such as Lewis guns or Vickers .50 machine guns instead.

 Amaranthus was one of a group of ten Flower-class corvettes ordered by the Admiralty on 21 September 1939.
 The ship was laid down at the Scottish shipbuilder Fleming and Ferguson's Paisley shipyard as Yard number 563 on 4 May 1940.
 She was launched on 17 October 1940 and completed on 12 February 1941.